National Action League Party

 The National Action League Party (Partidul Liga Acțiunii Naționale, PLAN), or simply National Action League (Liga Acțiunii Naționale), is a political party in Romania.
 The party was founded in 2022 by general Silviu Predoiu in opposition to the ruling National Coalition for Romania.
 The party describes itself as centrist, following a social liberal ideology.

-Party founder and president Silviu Predoiu was the party's candidate for the annulled 2024 presidential election, receiving the fewest votes, and will run again in the 2025 presidential election.
+Party founder and president Silviu Predoiu was the party's candidate for the annulled 2024 presidential election, receiving the fewest votes, and ran again in the 2025 presidential election, also receiving the fewest votes.